berchoes/MapCompose/README.md

 ## Modules

 Project contains a submodule called Core.
 Core module contains the base url and a base dependency injection object that provides core network instances such as Gson, OkHttp and Retrofit.
+These objects are provided by Hilt as singletons.

 ## Important Files & Folders